hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 ##Prerequisite {#Preq}

-HP Helion OpenStack cloud is successfully deployed and has the following nodes:
+* HP Helion Cloud is deployed

-* Seed
-* Undercloud
-* Overcloud
-* Starter Swift nodes
+* Starter swift is functional which by default gets deployed as part of deployment of cloud

 Before provisioning swift node(s) ensure that the all nodes are **ACTIVE** and  **Running**.
 You can view the status of the nodes using the following command:

 	#nova list

-##Adding a physical server for scale-out Swift {#adding-physical-server-for-scale-out-Swift}
+##Adding physical server for scale-out Swift {#adding-physical-server-for-scale-out-Swift}

 You must add a server to the cloud inventory so that you can scale-out Swift nodes.